 At the town’s edge, the graceful Franciscan Monastère de Saorge appeared, in a setting so wondrous it was like a mirage.
 Despite the relative modesty of this beautiful, 17th-century Baroque-style edifice, its superb frescoes, which have never been restored, provided the monastery’s creamy white walls with a splash of brilliant colour.

-After lunch next to the remarkable Romanesque bell tower of the Église de la Madone del Poggio, we headed off for our first real walk, for which we were provided with detailed maps and cheerful descriptions of the flora, fauna and history of the area by our guides, On Foot Holidays.
+After lunch next to the remarkable Romanesque bell owner of the Église de la Madone del Poggio, we headed off for our first real walk, for which we were provided with detailed maps and cheerful descriptions of the flora, fauna and history of the area by our guides, On Foot Holidays.

 We hit our first snag right away.
 How to get to the tunnels we’re supposed to traverse at the level of the main road, which, from our bird’s-eye vantage point, looked dauntingly far away.
 We set off optimistically, following an easy path through exquisite, flower-strewn fields as we descended into dense forest.
 Enthralled by the scenery, we weren’t too worried when our path didn’t seem quite in sync with the map.
 Nor, strangely, did we panic when the soles of my much-neglected walking boots crumbled to dust, within minutes of each other, an hour into the walk.